tallywiesenberg/Lillith/README.md

-# jane-protocol
+# Lillith Protocol

-Smart Contract for Jane Protocol Dating
+A stablecoin and digital cooperative.